marsanatta/percentile-calculator/README.md

 # Percentile Calculator
 ## Introduction
 I modified the requirement to make it more practical.
-Rather than calculating all the logs every time, I create a function that takes a log file path as an input.
+Rather than calculating all log files every time, I create a function that takes a log file path as an input.
 The function calculates the p90, p95, p99 by calculating the input log combining with previous calculated logs' data, so that if new log file comes in, it don't have to re-calculated previous log file again which is more efficient.

+The main class is PercentileCalculator
+2 public APIs is exposed:
+- **processLogFile(String logFilePath)** processes the log file and update the current percentiles
+- **printPercentiles()**
+print the percentiles (p90, p95, p99) according to the requirement

 ### Assumptions
 Response time is range from `0~9999` ms